Poppy 🇬🇧

 Living with cats?
 I’ve not been tested with cats

 Where can I live?
-I’d like a calm, semi-rural home with a garden
+I’d like a semi-rural home with a garden

 About Poppy